hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/aws.rst

       * To access the REST API remotely, add an inbound rule to allow TCP traffic on port 8008.

-      * To communicate with another validator node, add an inbound rule to allow TCP traffic on port 8800.
+      * To communicate with another node, add an inbound rule to allow TCP traffic on port 8800.

       For information on editing the security group rules, see Amazon's